Skatox/jquery-categories-list/readme.txt

 === JS Categories List Widget ===
 Contributors: skatox
 Donate link: https://skatox.com/blog/jquery-categories-list-widget/
-Tags: jquery, ajax, javascript, collapse, collapsible, categories, collapsible categories, widget, category Requires at least: 5.8
+Tags: javascript, categories, gutenberg, block, widget Requires at least: 6.1
-Tested up to: 6.2.2
+Tested up to: 6.5
-Stable tag: 4.0.0
+Stable tag: 4.0.1

-A simple JS widget (can be called from posts) for displaying categories in a list with some effects.
+A simple Gutenberg block and JS widget (can be called from posts) for displaying categories in a list with some effects.

 == Description ==